Educating children at home works well when it is a positive choice and carried out with a proper regard for the needs of the child.

 The law imposes a duty on parents and guardians of children of compulsory school age (currently 5 to 16 years old) to secure efficient full-time education.
 This can be done at school or otherwise.

 For most children this means that they will go to a school, but for various reasons a number of parents choose to teach their children at home.
+As the local authority, we have a statutory duty to, as far as possible, ensure every child in Wigan is receiving a suitable education, we will therefore contact you, usually annually, to establish what education is being provided.

 Withdrawal from school